Azure Reference Architecture

 The diagram below illustrates the reference architecture for Pivotal Platform on Azure using the hub and spoke model described above:

 The sections below provide guidance about the resources you use for running Pivotal Platform on Azure.

-The following sections provide guidance about networking resources.
+These sections provide guidance about networking resources.

 - The central network resource group.
 This is the hub.